Team-Let-s-Do/Lets-Do-Wiki/docs/bakery/items.md

 ## Completionist Banner
 <ItemIcon modId="bakery" imageId="bakery_standard.png" description="The Completionist Banner is awarded to all players who have crafted every Baked Good from the Bakery Mod." />

-**Note:** To receive the respective Advancements, you need all the items in your inventory at the same time.

 <br />